Central nervous system depression

-Central nervous system (CNS) depression is a physiological state that can result in a decreased rate of breathing, decreased heart rate, and loss of consciousness possibly leading to coma or death.
+Central nervous system depression (or CNS depression) is a nervous system disorder characterized by a severely impaired physiological state in which patients may exhibit decreased rate of breathing, decreased heart rate, and loss of consciousness; in extreme cases, CNS depression can possibly lead to coma or death.

-It is the result of inhibited or suppressed brain activity.

 Causes

-Depression of the central nervous system is generally caused by the use of depressant drugs such as ethanol, opioids, barbiturates, benzodiazepines, general anesthetics, and anticonvulsants such as pregabalin used to treat epilepsy.
+Central nervous system depression is generally caused by the improper or excessive use of depressant drugs such as opioids, barbiturates, benzodiazepines, general anesthetics, anticonvulsants, and certain sleep medications.
+These drugs, although useful for treating severe cases of depression that may manifest as CNS depression, can easily be misused.
+The medications above depress the functions of the spinal cord and brain, both vital components of the central nervous system.
+In cases of misuse due to addiction, accidents, or unregulated dosage increases, individuals can very easily slip into unconscious coma states because neural activity drops below safe levels.

-Drug overdose is often caused by combining two or more depressant drugs, although overdose is also possible by consuming a large dose of one depressant drug.
-Central nervous system depression can also be caused by the accidental or intentional inhalation or ingestion of certain volatile chemicals such as butanone (contained in plastic cement) or isopropyl alcohol.
-Other causes of central nervous system depression are metabolic disturbances such as hypoglycaemia.
+Other causes of central nervous system depression are metabolic disturbances such as hypoglycemia.
+Because the brain relies so heavily on glucose for normal functioning, a hypoglycemic state that severely deprives the brain of glucose would damage the brain's fuel sources.
+In most cases, specific neurobiological systems are set in place to produce defensive actions in response to such drops in glucose concentrations in attempts to raise concentrations back to normal functioning levels.
+However, in rare cases, if hypoglycemic episodes cause CNS depression that goes unchecked, brain death can be fatal.

 Comparison

 In a study comparing the central nervous depression due to supra-therapeutic doses of triazolam (a benzodiazepine), pentobarbital (a barbiturate) and gamma-hydroxybutyric acid (GHB), it appeared as if GHB had the strongest dose-effect function.
 Since GHB has a high correlation between its dose and its central nervous system depression, it has a high risk of accidental overdose.
 In the case of accidental overdose of GHB, patients can become drowsy, fall asleep and may enter a coma.
 Although GHB had higher sedative effects at high doses as compared to triazolam and pentobarbital, it had less of an amnestic effect.
 Arousal of subjects who received GHB sometimes even required a painful stimulus; this was not seen in patients who received triazolam or pentobarbital group.
 During the heavy sedation with GHB, the subjects maintained normal respiration and blood pressure.
 This is often not the case with opioids as they cause respiratory depression.